Kitware/CMake/Help/manual/ctest.1.rst

 ``--rerun-failed``
  Run only the tests that failed previously.

- This option tells ctest to perform only the tests that failed during its previous run.
-When this option is specified, ctest ignores all other options intended to modify the list of tests to run (``-L``, ``-R``, ``-E``, ``-LE``, ``-I``, etc).
-In the event that CTest runs and no tests fail, subsequent calls to ctest with the ``--rerun-failed`` option will run the set of tests that most recently failed (if any).
+ This option tells CTest to perform only the tests that failed during its previous run.
+When this option is specified, CTest ignores all other options intended to modify the list of tests to run (``-L``, ``-R``, ``-E``, ``-LE``, ``-I``, etc).
+In the event that CTest runs and no tests fail, subsequent calls to CTest with the ``--rerun-failed`` option will run the set of tests that most recently failed (if any).

 ``--repeat-until-fail <n>``